Lansing Community College

 Purpose Statement

-The Lansing Community College Institutional Review Board (IRB) exists to protect the welfare of human subjects involved in research at LCC.
+The Lansing Community College Institutional Review Board (IRB) exists to protect the welfare, rights, and safety, of human subjects involved in research at LCC.
 IRB and HS-IRB (Human Subjects Institutional Review Board) are used interchangeably throughout this site.

-The College's IRB is responsible for review and approval of all behavioral or biomedical research activities involving human subjects at LCC, for LCC, or with LCC students and/or employees, with the core purpose of protecting the welfare of human subjects involved in such research.
+The College's IRB is responsible for review and approval of all behavioral or biomedical research activities involving human subjects at LCC, for LCC, or with LCC students and/or employees, with the core purpose of ensuring the research meets ethical standards for human subjects involved in such research.

 The college's IRB approval is required prior to conducting research involving human subjects at LCC, for LCC, and/or with LCC students and/or employees.